studiowebux/jasiac/roles/first_user/README.md

 It creates a User and a Group on Linux.
 Then the new user is added in the new group and also in the `wheel` group.

-> The goal of this role is to create an operator and an admin group on a newly installed Linux.
+> The goal of this role is to create an itguy and an admin group on a newly installed Linux.

 ## Requirements